henrikmotzkus/AutomationDemo/README.md

 ### 7.2.6 (Step 10) Deployment of a template spec
-This uploads a template Spec to Azure and deploys it then.
+This uploads a template Spec to Azure and deploys it.
 A template spec can be used to modularize the ARM template and share it in the whole company.
 This demo uses the script from step 2.
 And it uses a nested template out of step 10.
 You can provide a own UI definition.

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell